Massive Landslide Hits Papua New Guinea, Many Feared Dead - UrduPoint

 Massive Landslide Hits Papua New Guinea, Many Feared Dead

-Port Moresby, (APP - UrduPoint / Pakistan Point News - 24th May, 2024) A massive landslide struck six villages in Papua New Guinea's highlands Friday, local officials said, with many homes believed to be buried and scores of villagers feared dead.
+Port Moresby, (APP - UrduPoint / Pakistan Point News - 24th May, 2024) A massive landslide struck remote villages in Papua New Guinea's highlands Friday, with many homes buried and scores of villagers feared dead.

-The disaster hit a remote part of Enga province at around 3:00 am local time, when many villagers were at home asleep.
+The disaster hit an isolated part of Enga province at around 3:00 am local time, according to government officials, when many villagers were at home asleep.

-Provincial governor Peter Ipatas told AFP that "there has been a big landslide causing loss of life and property" amid unconfirmed reports that hundreds may be buried.
+Provincial governor Peter Ipatas told AFP that "there has been a big landslide causing loss of life and property".

-He later said that "more than six villages" had been hit, describing the scene as an "unprecedented natural disaster" that had caused "substantial damages".

-A rapid response team of medics, military, police and UN agencies have been dispatched to the area to assess the damage and help the wounded.
+Three bodies have so far been recovered, but there are fears that hundreds more may be entombed.
+The true toll may take days or weeks to become clear.

+Steven Kandai, a community leader at the scene, told AFP that many residents had no time to flee.

+"All of a sudden there was a big landslip.
+The mountain just collapsed all of a sudden while people were still sleeping," he said, adding their homes were "completely buried".

+Others "heard a huge sound from rocks falling down and then escaped.
+But some went to escape, on their way they were killed by falling trees, rolling rocks", he said.

-Images from the scene showed a vast bite of rock and soil cleaved from densely vegetated Mount Mungalo.
+Images showed a scene of total devastation, with a vast bite of rock and soil cleaved from densely vegetated Mount Mungalo.

-The remains of many corrugated tin shelters could be seen at the foot of rubble.
+The twisted remains of corrugated tin shelters and an overturned minibus could be seen at the foot of rubble.

 Dozens of local men and women scrambled over the piles of rock and soil, digging, crying out, listening for survivors or scanning the scene in disbelief.